Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 - [What is the total rating for each movie?](Spark_SQL/total_rating_per_movie/)
 - [What is the average rating for each movie?](Spark_SQL/average_rating_per_movie/)

-### Spark DataFrames
+## Spark DataFrames
 - [Prepare Movies data: Extracting the Year and Genre from the Text](Spark_DataFrames/prepare_movies_dat)
 - [Prepare Users data: Loading a double delimited csv file](Spark_DataFrames/prepare_users_dat)
 - [Prepare Ratings data: Programmatically specifying a schema for the dataframe](Spark_DataFrames/prepare_ratings_dat)

-_**Note:** The results were repartitioned and stored into the same text file: Performance is highly impacted and it is highly recommended to not do this but, here it is done for the sake of readability._
+_**Note:** The results were collected and repartitioned into the same text file: This is not a recommended practice since performance is highly impacted but it is done here for the sake of readability._

-## Mentions
+# Mentions
 This project was featured on [Data Machina Issue #130](https://www.getrevue.co/profile/datamachina/issues/data-machina-issue-130-112552) listed at number 3 under ScalaTOR.
 Thank you for the listing

-## License
+# License
 This repository is licensed under Apache License 2.0 - see [License](LICENSE.md) for more details